 Farmers and land managers provide high-quality food while enhancing and protecting our countryside.
-Leaving the EU means we can shape English agricultural policy so it supports both endeavours.
+From 1 January 2021 we can shape English agricultural policy so it supports both endeavours.
 This leaflet sets out our intended changes.

-To make sure there’s a gradual transition from the current system to the new, we plan to make changes over a seven-year agricultural transition period.
+To make sure there’s a gradual transition to the new system, we plan to make changes over a seven-year agricultural transition period.
 We want to give farmers and land managers sufficient time to adapt and prepare.

 During this period, we plan to phase out Direct Payments in England.
 In doing so, the relationship between government and farmers will start to change as we move away from a subsidy-based approach to a more business-like partnership.

-We recognise that farmers, land managers and the numerous sectors that support our agricultural industry need to plan ahead for this, to make sure their businesses are self-reliant, productive and resilient.
-To enable this, we will provide information on policy decisions in a timely way.
+We recognise that farmers, land managers and the numerous sectors that support our agricultural industry need to make sure their businesses are self-reliant, productive and resilient.
+To enable this, we’ll provide information on policy decisions in a timely way.

 We aim to become more collaborative, working in partnership with farmers, land managers and others involved in agriculture to design and develop a progressive system.

 We aim to become less bureaucratic, and to engage and communicate effectively with the farming community on policy and operational issues, when decisions are made, and during periods of uncertainty.

 We aim to promote the important role of the agricultural community and the positive contribution it makes to our environment and to the food sector.